Tactical Jeans

 | Moisture & Drying time | Dries very slowly | Quick-drying | Dries very quickly |

-What Clawgear has also understood is that functionality doesn’t have to be visible.
+What Clawgear has also understood is that functionality doesn’t have to be on show.
 The concealed document pocket and the central back pocket, which fits an M4 magazine, are features you only really appreciate when you deliberately choose to play without visible gear.

 Which tactical jeans suit your loadout?